 We are using technology and innovation to reduce-reuse-recycle waste and restore natural systems, including water and land, to transition to a circular economy.
 We are embracing low-carbon and less-emission technologies, increasing renewable energy capacity and constantly reducing the GHG emission of our operations.
 We are increasing local sourcing to bolster local economy and community well-being.
 Product stewardship will be a focus area.

 Rising Share of VAP in Our Sales

-0.5 MN tCO2e GHG emission savings from base year 2017
+from base year 2017

+3.0x

-3.0X Increase in gainful utilisation of smelter waste
+Increase in gainful utilisation of smelter waste

+5.0x

-5.0X Water positive from current 2.41x
+Water positive from current 2.41x